International Recognised exhibition

 10/06/2017 - 10/09/2017

-Specialised Expo 2017 will be held in Astana, the capital of the Republic of Kazakhstan.
-The Expo, which is taking place on a site covering 25 hectares, will be open between 10 June and 10 September 2017.
+Specialised Expo 2017 opened on 10 June in Astana, the capital of the Republic of Kazakhstan.
+The Expo, which is taking place on a site covering 25 hectares, will be open to the public until 10 September 2017.

 Kazakhstan was elected by BIE Member States as the host of Expo 2017 during the General Assembly of 22 November 2012, and Expo 2017 Astana was formally recognised by the General Assembly on 11 June 2014.

-Expo 2017 organisers expect over 5 million visits and hope to gather over 100 official participants.
+Expo 2017 organisers expect over 5 million visits during the 93 days that it is open.

 For information on buying tickets to Expo 2017 Astana, please visit tickets.expo2017astana.com/en

-The Expo will last 93 days and will be one of the most spectacular cultural venues of 2017.
-Expo 2017 Astana is expected to include over 3,000 themed, cultural and entertainment events.
-To date, more than 100 countries and 17 international organisations have confirmed their participation in the Expo.
+The Expo, which lasts 93 days, and is one of the most spectacular cultural venues of 2017.
+Expo 2017 Astana includes over 3,000 themed, cultural and entertainment events.
+Over 110 countries are participating in the Expo.

 Aimed at stimulating international cooperation, the Future Energy Forum will gather top-level scientists, political representatives and energy experts from across the world to discuss the following themes: